Insolvency laws can affect securitisation at the following three levels:

 Finally, the main sanctions are set forth in CRA III and include pecuniary fines of between EUR25,000 and EUR750,000.

 Banks’ capital and liquidity requirements are regulated under the so-called “CRDV package” of legislation, which includes:

-In general terms, the CRDV Package establishes two main requirements:
+In general terms, the CRDV package establishes the following two main requirements.

 The legal framework for insurance companies is contained in Law 20/2015 and Royal Decree 1060/2015, regarding the regulation, supervision and solvency of insurance and reinsurance entities.

 The requirements in relation to other regulated financial entities (eg, alternative investments fund managers) are established in Law 22/2014, regulating venture capital entities, other closed-ended collective investment entities and management companies of closed-ended collective investment entities.

 With regards to the use of derivatives in securitisation transactions, Law 5/2015 lays out only a few provisions:

 Derivatives continue to be a common tool to hedge possible risks for SPEs, mainly interest rate risk, which is hedged by means of swaps and caps.